-The purpose of the Value Chain Management (VCM) program is to qualify the student to perform production plan- ning, purchasing coordination and cross-disciplinary project coordination and leadership in global environments within logistic, value chain management and supply chain management sectors in private and public organiza- tions.
+The purpose of the Value Chain Management (VCM) programme is to qualify the student to perform production planning, purchasing coordination and cross-disciplinary project coordination and leadership in global environments within logistic, value chain management and supply chain management sectors in private and public organizations.

 VCM is a business management program that integrates technical, commercial and leadership subjects.
-The stu- dents will develop abilities to communicate across professional disciplines and national as well as organizational cultures.
+The students will develop abilities to communicate across professional disciplines and national as well as organizational cultures.